TizianoCitro/CallThePolice/README.md

 $ node im-the-police-bot.js
 ```

-After you have successfully run the two bots, go to Telegram and type `/start` in both the chat of your previously created bots.
+After you have successfully run the two bots, go to Telegram and type `/start` in both the chats of your previously created bots.

 ## Try it